 Selection of a seed crop that will thrive in the environmental conditions of the selected area is critical for achieving economic profit for the seed produced.
-Though Florida is not presently a prime area for seed production, okra, sweet corn, field corn, watermelon, and some other cucurbits were produced using traditional methods in the past (Hawthorn et al,1954).
+Though Florida is not presently a prime area for seed production, okra, sweet corn, field corn, watermelon, and some other cucurbits were produced using traditional methods in the past (Hawthorn et al, 1954).
 Commercial peanut seed production also continues to thrive in Florida.
-There are areas of
+There are areas of Florida that have the potential to produce organic vegetable seeds, such as watermelon, muskmelon, and other cucurbits.
+Conditions in Florida are not conducive for growing longer-season crops such as lettuce and carrots due to prolonged high temperatures and other environmental conditions.

-^{1.} This document is HS981, one of a series of the Department of Horticultural Sciences, Florida Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida.
-Original publication date: July 2004.
-Please visit the EDIS Web site at http://edis.ifas.ufl.edu.
+^{1.} This document is HS981, one of a series of the Horticultural Sciences Department, Florida Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida.
+Original publication date, July 2004.
+Revised November 2009.
+Visit the EDIS Web site at http://edis.ifas.ufl.edu.

-^{2.} Jennifer Bonina, graduate assistant, and Daniel J. Cantliffe, professor, Horticultural Sciences Department, Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida, Gainesville, FL 32611.
+^{2.} Jennifer Bonina, graduate assistant, and Daniel J. Cantliffe, distinguished professor and chair, Horticultural Sciences Department, Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida, Gainesville, FL.